A SHORT HISTORY OF VISION QUILT

 Beginning in the winter of 2015, initial Vision Quilt workshops hosted by volunteers reached a wide spectrum of participants including survivors, students, retirees, veterans, politicians, and gun owners, as well as artists, writers and educators.
 Interest in Vision Quilt has grown rapidly through volunteers and workshops in Oregon, Massachusetts, Arizona, California, Pennsylvania, New York and Illinois.

-In a single year, Vision Quilt panels have been exhibited in community centers, museums, public schools, churches, universities and worn in rallies, marches and vigils.
+Vision Quilt panels have been exhibited in community centers, museums, public schools, churches, universities and worn in rallies, marches and vigils.
 A professional Vision Quilt kit, including workshop guidelines and materials, curricula, a community action guide and a model for inclusive dialogue, was created and is now available to communities who wish to integrate Vision Quilt into their ongoing work to prevent gun violence.
 The Vision Quilt website showcases results, resources, and the ever growing Virtual Vision Quilt.

 Vision Quilt became a nonprofit 501(c)(3) in September 2016 and formed its first Board of Directors.
 The Board decided in its strategic planning process that the main focus of Vision Quilt will be to serve youth in communities with significant gun violence.